Cycling the World’s 10 Most Famous Bike Climbs

-Known as the “Hollywood Climb” when included in the Tour de France (29 times since 1976) it is always the stage finish (except for the first of 2 in a day - 2013 - see below for more detail).
-Alpe d’Huez is to cycling as the Indy 500 is to motor racing, St. Andrews to golf, Fenway to baseball, Wembley Stadium to football, Wimbledon is to tennis and so on.
+Known as the “Hollywood Climb” when included in the Tour de France (29 times since 1976) it is always the stage finish (except for the first of two in a day).
+Alpe d’Huez is to cycling as the Indy 500 is to motor racing, St. Andrews to golf, Fenway to baseball, Wembley Stadium to football, Wimbledon is to tennis, and so on.
 This could be the most famous and well known of any sporting venue and certainly the most famous in cycling.

 Photo clockwise from top left:

 Start; Turn 21 (first turn); Turn 1 (last turn); finish; Turn 1 (center).

 It’s the turns, not the finish, that makes this The Most Famous Climb in the World.

 Hairpin 21 is the first hairpin on the climb and #1 is the last.